CEFNS Biological Sciences

 • CHM 235, CHM 235L, CHM 238 (8 units)

-Select one of the following math combinations:
+• Select one of the following math combinations (4 - 7 units):

-• MAT 125, (STA 270 or PSY 230) (7-8 units)
+• MAT 125 and (STA 270 or PSY 230) (7 units)

 • MAT 136 (4 units)

-Select one of the following physics sequences:
+• Select one of the following physics sequences (8 units):

-• PHY 111, PHY 112 (8 units)
+• PHY 111, PHY 112

-• PHY 161, PHY 262, PHY 262L (8 units)
+• PHY 161, PHY 262, PHY 262L

 General Electives

-• Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.
+• Additional coursework is required if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

-You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
-We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
-(Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)
+You may take these remaining courses from any of the academic areas, using these courses to pursue your specific interests and goals.
+You may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or General Studies Requirements.

 Additional Information

-• Be aware that some courses may have prerequisites that you must also take.
-For prerequisite information click on the course or see your advisor.
+• Some courses may have prerequisites.
+For prerequisite information, click on the course or see your advisor.

 Availability Accordion Closed